NMA not against salary increase, adjustment for health workers

 The statement reads in part: “The is no basis for JOHESU to ask for the same salary as for medical doctors as this is not the standard practice worldwide, JOHESU knows that there is a relativity agreement between the Federal government and the NMA on CONHESS and CONMESS.

-If the office of the DHS, FMOH drew the attention of the Federal government to the extant agreement on-Call Duty allowance assigned in 2001 and the basic salary as corrected and signed in 2014, she is only stating the obvious facts and should be commended for her due diligence.
+If the office of the DHS, FMOH drew the attention of the Federal government to the extant agreement on-Call Dduty allowance assigned in 2001 and basic salary as corrected and signed in 2014, she is oy stating the obvious facts and should be commended for her due diligence.

 “The Federal government the Federal Ministry of Health and the Federal Ministry of Labour and Employment know the implications of breaching the agreement on relativity.

-“The current DHS and her staff are among the meekest and considerate Officers in the FMOH.
+“The current DHS and her staff are among the most meek and considerate Officers in the FMOH.
 Therefore, if JOHESU cannot trust and work with her, then it can’t work with anyone in the entire Civil Service of the Federation.

 “We believe she has resisted the ’Nigerian factor’ hence this vituperation by JOHESU because that is JOHESU’s stock in trade.